US-1 Trucks: How it works

 At the front and back of the chassis, guide pins keep the truck on the track, allowing it to go in reverse.
 Guide pins were originally brown plastic blades mounted on a wedge-shaped base, but later and most commonly, round metal pins were used.
 On most chassis there are two raised angled strips molded on either side of the guide pin mount, which stopped the original plastic guide blades rotating.
 Comparatively few chassis are without these.
 The actual pin mounting never changed and either type of pin can be fitted to any vehicle.

 The rear axle has removable rubber tires, which will harden over time and consequently lose grip.
 These occasionally require replacing.
 However, the front axle, the extra axle on the three six-wheeled vehicles, all the axles on the trailers (and even those on the dummy Firebird) had hard plastic tires that run freely and with hardly any drag.
 Only the Fire Truck, Wrecker and the vehicles on the higher Stomper chassis had rubber tires front and rear.

 Each vehicle carries two weights - a flat plate at the front and a block at the rear with a tunnel to clear the worm gear.
-On the Trruck Cab, Semi-trailer truck (or Tractor unit) the rear weight was black and cast in the form of a Fifth-wheel coupling where the trailer was attached.
+On the Truck Cab, Semi-trailer truck (or Tractor unit) the rear weight was black and cast in the form of a Fifth-wheel coupling where the trailer was attached.
 These give the vehicle more traction and help it to pass through the sprung junctions, which can cause lighter (non US-1) vehicles to stall.

 The front weights later gained a small raised arrow to show the front to aid assembly.
 The plain rear weights gained one too, but this time it was added onto the front edge so that it protruded towards the motor bearing when inserted.
 The other prominent feature of the plain rear weights is the mold number.
-The black fifth wheel mounts have one too, but this is out of sight on the underside between the mid flaps.
+The black fifth wheel mounts have one too, but this is out of sight on the underside between the mud flaps.

-Most of the Truck Cabs (or Semi Tractors) have a cast fifth-wheel type weight with a 'blind' or closed-off pivot hole, where the trailer attaches.
-However, on some this hole is open and the gear mechanism can be seen inside.
-It is thought that this variation exists on the earliest vehicles produced.
-The open-hole variation does not affect how the fifth wheels work with the trailers.